LGBTQ Students Abroad

 - Are there safety considerations that you should be aware of?

-- What are gender relations in the host culture?
+- How do gender relations operate in the host culture?

-- What is considered typical male and female social behavior in the host culture?
+- What is considered typical gendered behavior in the host culture?

 - What is the social perception of members of the LGBTQ community?